 Cavalier Energy is a wholly-owned subsidiary of Paramount.
-Cavalier Energy holds approximately 1.357 million gross (1.312 million net) acres of land located primarily in the Athabasca and Peace River regions of Alberta that are prospective for cold flow heavy oil and in-situ thermal oil recovery.
-1,600 gross (1,600 net) acres of these lands are due to expire in 2023.

-Cavalier Energy holds 276,000 net acres with Clearwater and Bluesky cold flow heavy oil potential.
-9 (2.0 net) Clearwater wells were drilled on these lands by a third-party in 2022 under farmout arrangements.
+Cavalier Energy holds approximately 1.30 million net acres of land located primarily in the Athabasca and Peace River regions of Alberta that are prospective for cold flow heavy oil and in-situ thermal oil recovery.
+These holdings include 293,000 net acres with Clearwater and Bluesky cold flow heavy oil potential.
+2 (2.0 net) Bluesky wells were drilled by Cavalier Energy in 2023.